Alias: Legio uses the name 'Ine' when among others, much to Spitfire's chagrin.

 Musical Theme: youtube.com/watch?v=cRmwFBK0cyk

 Description: A mortal attempt to touch the divine, Ine is a result of several hundred Druids enacting a grand occultic ritual, combining their essence into one, a girl who had volunteered to be the host for her family's sake.
-There was a lot of wheeling and dealing with Djinn to get everything they needed for this, none more so than Aihtiraq, the Wish-Granter.
-It was him that granted them with the most important part of the ritual, the shard of divinity.
+There was a lot of wheeling and dealing with Djinn to get everything they needed for this, the most important of which was claiming the Relic Of Perfectus.
 Near the ritual's end, the shard of divinity was thrust into her chest, and then the Druids all killed themselves inside the binding circle.
 The power of the ritual, and the shard of divinity, drew every druid inside the girl, some with Djinns hosted inside them, others simply touched by the Djinn through years of contact with them.
 They all arrived in the mindscape, a mental construct made to house all the Druids mentalities.
 Here, their powers manifested, both from external projection of what they could do, and the piece of the Divine granting that actualisation.

 Unfortunately, they quickly realised that they where all still in control.
 Hundreds of people trying to drive a single host did not go well, and what started with bickering and squabbling became a fight for control.
 Time, as a concept, was distorted in the Mindscape, but it seemed to last a life time.
 With every death, the remaining denizens got stronger, and more devastating in their battle.
 Eventually most were laid low, and it ended in a stalemate between Spitfire, and Ine.
 The two tried to clash with each other, but realised they were far to equally matched, being the last survivors, and thus the inheritors of the full might of all the druids, and the divinity as well.
 So begrudgingly stood together, not total domination as was expected, but much more than sharing with several hundred others.